About living in care

 Living in foster care

-When you go into care, you will usually live with a foster family.
+If you go into care, you will usually live with a foster family.
 Some other young people might live in residential care.

 What’s it like living with a foster family?

-• giving you meals
+- giving you meals

-• taking you to school
+- taking you to school

-• going shopping and buying you clothes
+- going shopping and buying you clothes

-• and helping out around the house
+- helping out with jobs in the house

 How long will I be in foster care?